TechieAbhishekGupta/C_Sharp_Programs/README.md

 9. Write a program that calculates the body mass index (BMI) given height and weight.
 10. Write a program that swaps the values of two variables.
 11. Write a program to reverse a given number.
+12. Write a program to generate Fibonacci Series.